kdopen/gerritssh/docs/otherimplementations.rst

 It still fails with really large result sets, but does reuse the same SSH connection for sequences of commands.

+I have shamelessly borrowed large parts of the ssh module from this library.

 python-gerrit
 -------------